 The number of companies that are now adopting Microsoft Teams to improve communication and collaboration in their organization is increasing faster than ever!
 Establishing the right governance policies becomes a hot topic as it will determine how the organization functions internally.
-Today we will share with you the top Microsoft Teams Governance Best Practices that will let your organization get the best out of Microsoft Teams.
+Today we will share with you the top Microsoft Teams governance best practices that will let your organization get the best out of Microsoft Teams.
 Let’s go!

-You shouldn’t see Microsoft Teams Governance as only a matter of your IT team.
+You shouldn’t see Microsoft Teams governance as only a matter of your IT team.
 It is an organization-wide transformation that requires alignment with your company’s business strategy and technical readiness.
-Therefore, you will need to define your Project Management governance, Executive governance and IT governance.
+Therefore, you will need to define your Project Management governance, Executive governance, and IT governance.
 You need to choose the right people to manage the adoption, set up meetings and agendas and define the vision before managing Microsoft Teams.

-Project Management governance: arbitrate the project, track success indicators, remove roadblocks, create a communication plan and share best practices.
+Project Management governance: arbitrate the project, track success indicators, remove roadblocks, create a communication plan, and share best practices.

 IT governance: build a deployment strategy and a roadmap, operate User Support Center, track incidents and escalation, manage risk.

-In order to keep your teams organized you can restrict teams’ creation to certain groups of people.
+In order to keep your teams organized you can restrict team creation to certain groups of people.
 This will allow you to avoid having too many teams as they will be difficult to manage and avoid the Teams sprawl issue.
-Sometimes there’s a confusion over when a new team should be created and when a new channel or simply chat will cover the topic.
-Which is way it may be better to have a dedicated group of people who will be able to create new teams.
+Sometimes there’s a confusion over when a new team should be created and when a new channel or chat will cover the topic.
+Which is why it may be better to have a dedicated group of people who will be able to create new teams.

-If you would like to have more granular possibilities, such as letting some people creating a team for a project but not for another purpose, then you can rely on Microsoft Teams Templates.
-To achieve that is to enable Audience targeting at the Microsoft Teams Template level offered by SalesTim.
+If you would like to have more granular possibilities, such as letting some people creating a team for a project but not for another purpose, then you can rely on Microsoft Teams templates.
+To achieve that is to enable Audience targeting at the Microsoft Teams template level offered by SalesTim.
 It allows you to set up targeting rules based on your users’ profile data such as geolocation, spoken language, business department, email address or any Active Directory Attributes to target the right users with the templates available.

 You might find yourself in a situation when you want to control the teams’ creation process to avoid chaos caused by too many teams.
-In this case, a great Microsoft Teams Governance practice will be to enable Approval workflow which means that in order to create a new team, users will need to send a request first.
+In this case, a great Microsoft Teams governance practice will be to enable Approval workflow which means that in order to create a new team, users will need to send a request first.

-At the same time, in order to reduce the workload of the admin who might receive dozens of requests per day, depending on the organization size, you can delegate this responsibility to other individuals in the organization.
+At the same time, to reduce the workload of the admin who might receive dozens of requests per day, depending on the organization size, you can delegate this responsibility to other individuals in the organization.
 For example, to managers of different business departments.

 To create an approval flow with Power Automate, you can follow these instructions.

-2. At template level by Salestim
+2. At the template level by SalesTim

 With SalesTim, you can set up Approval workflow policies at the template level.
 Thus, whenever a user wants to create a new team from a pre-built template, a delegated person will automatically receive the request which they can approve or reject.

-Setting up a Naming convention is key for effective Microsoft Teams Governance.
+Setting up a Naming convention is key for effective Microsoft Teams governance.
 It allows users to easily navigate through teams and documentation, which fosters productivity.
 Your workspace will be well-structured and organized which will also facilitate the work of your IT department.

 It is defined by a set of attributes, such as country, city, name of the department or function.